concurp1-1920/slides/06/content.md

 public class Semaphore extends Object implements Serializable { /*...*/ }
 ```

----
-# Semaphores in Java

 A counting semaphore.
 Conceptually, a semaphore maintains a set of permits.

 Each `acquire()` blocks if necessary until a permit is available.
 Each `release()` add
 a permit.

----
-# Semaphores in Java

 ```java
 // Creates a Semaphore with the given number of permits and nonfair fairness setting.